projectacrn/acrn-hypervisor/tools/acrn-crashlog/usercrash/README.rst

 .. _usercrash_doc:

-Usercrash
+usercrash
 #########

 Description
 ***********

-The ``usercrash`` is to get the crash info for the crashing process in userpace.
+The ``usercrash`` tool gets the crash info for the crashing process in userpace.
 The collected information is saved as usercrash_xx under ``/var/log/usercrashes/``.

 Design
 ******

-The ``usercrash`` is designed as Client/Server model.
-The server is autostarted at boot, and the client is configured in ``core_pattern``, which will be triggered once crash occurs in userspace.
-Then client sends the crash event to server.
-The server will check the files under ``/var/log/usercrashes/`` and create a new file usercrash_xx(xx means the index of the crash files), then it will send the fd to client.
-The client will be responsible for collecting crash information and saving it in the crashlog file.
-After saving work is done, client will notify server.
-Then the server will clean up.
+``usercrash`` is designed using a  Client/Server model.
+The server is autostarted at boot.
+The client is configured in ``core_pattern``, which will be triggered when a crash occurs in userspace.
+The client then sends the crash event to the server.
+The server checks the files under ``/var/log/usercrashes/`` and creates a new file usercrash_xx (xx means the index of the crash file).
+Then it sends the file descriptor (fd) to the client.
+The client is responsible for collecting crash information and saving it in the crashlog file.
+After the saving work is done, the client notifies server and the server will clean up.

 The work flow diagram: